 Number One green looks great.
 Thanks to everyone that understood the need for improvement and the time it takes to allow the grass to grow in properly.
 The steep down slope is being leveled off and more playing surface was added.
 During the last week of April 2016, 4000 square feet of 007 Rutgers Bentgrass replaced the old number one green.
 That renovation was a much needed improvement, even though the playing surface was a bit bumpy.
-The surface will be much better for 2017.
-Other greens may to transformed soon.
+The surface is very smooth now, with a few hidden breaks now as well.

-The area in front of number three green is growing in nicely.
-An area 30 yards wide, 40 yards long, and twelve inches deep were removed from in front of the green and filled in with 100 tons of screened topsoil.
+The area in front of number three green will have some repairs made to the areas that didn’t survive the winter.
+An area 30 yards wide, 40 yards long, and twelve inches deep was removed from in front of the green and filled in with 100 tons of screened topsoil.
 This area will be playable all season, yet be roped off as needed to prevent cart ruts as the ground settles.

 Number three has a new tee.
 This box eliminates the dogleg and is a straight 203 yard shot to the green.
 Sounds too easy, it’s not.
 You must shoot through a tunnel of tress coming off the tee, so accuracy is critical.